Hyperbole definition literary term

 Examples of Hyperboles in Literature • Kirsten's Kaboodle

-hyperbolic [= (more commonly) exaggerated] claims about his accomplishments.
+hyperbolic [= (more commonly) exaggerated] claims about his accomplishments. - + de 2 000 exercices dans ce .
 For example, the surface story might be about two neighbors throwing rocks at each other’s homes, but the hidden story would be about war between countries.
-Hyperbole Examples in Poetry The hyperbole poetry definition is the same as everywhere else.
 Hyperbolic statements are often extravagant and not meant to be taken literally.

 Allegory: Definition and Examples

 However, metaphors use figurative language to make comparisons between unrelated things or ideas.
 Occasionally, it’s also called piling as the words are “piling up.
-Invective can be divided into two types: high and low invective.
+This definition would mean that figurative language includes the use of both tropes and schemes.

 Rhetorical Question: Definition and Examples